MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-teams-policies.md

 6. [Assign the policy to a user](#assign-a-policy-to-a-user).
 7. Verify that the policy is working as expected in Teams desktop.

-### Turn off the ability to chat in one-to-one and group calls
+### Turn off the ability to record in one-to-one and group calls

 1. Go to https://admin.teams.microsoft.com/
 2. On the left side of the screen, select **Voice** > **Calling policies**.